Frequently Asked Questions

 Rotary Devices:

-All 3 rotary device options are capable of working with the smallest wheel size, but there are limits to the maximum size that the rotary devices will be able to handle.
+All 3 rotary device options are capable of working with the smallest wheel size, but there are limits to the maximum size that the rotary devices have been tested to handle.

 Users who do work with larger diameter wheels will be advised to consider upgrading to the Stage 2, or Stage 3 rotary device option.